 - A supplier’s right to an administrative expense claim for goods delivered to the debtor within 20 days of the bankruptcy filing

 Creditors should make use of these provisions to protect their interests and ensure that they are receiving optimal treatment under the debtor’s proposed Subchapter 5 reorganization plan.

 Businesses who may be facing financial difficulties amid the COVID-19 pandemic should consider contacting legal counsel to discuss their options.
 An experienced debtors’ and creditors’ rights/bankruptcy attorney can provide an evaluation and make recommendations concerning collection advice, bankruptcy solutions or alternatives to bankruptcy, such as workouts with creditors, negotiating payment terms and strategies for asset protection.

-Saxton & Stump attorneys Barry Solodky and Pauline Felice Gibble are available to discuss how our Bankruptcy and Creditors’ Rights group can provide legal advice for restructuring your business debt or collecting debt that is owed to your company.
+Saxton & Stump attorney Barry Solodky is available to discuss how our Bankruptcy and Creditors’ Rights group can provide legal advice for restructuring your business debt or collecting debt that is owed to your company.